Advantaged/first-linux-installation/README.md

 etc. are also popular but… if you have high requirement to one OS or you are a gamer, you have at moment almost no other choice.
 3. Choice of DE (Desktop-Environment).
-The DE is the appearances of an OS or precisely how/where the menus are displayed, where you find minimize, maximize, close & other buttons, how precisely you can change.modify the appearances, how detailed & deep you can make your own settings, etc., etc..
+The DE is the appearances of an OS or precisely how/where the menus are displayed, where you find minimize, maximize, close & other buttons, how precisely you can change/modify the appearances, how detailed & deeply you can make your own settings, etc., etc..
 	* **Plasma**-DE also called KDE, use "Qt", vector-graphic.
 The placement of menus & buttons is like under WD but very detailed, use many resources, can be modified in a very simple manner, the best `systemsettings` & appearances, not recommended for low-resources HW.